misotanni/misotanni.github.io/fjs/index.md

 - is a means of **translation** between the raw ratios of Just Intonation and the musical language understood universally by all musicians - staff notation;
 - is **extremely easy** to learn to read and write, and its simplicity far surpasses that of other Just Intonation notation systems;
 - provides a **bijection** or isomorphism between notation and sound, every tone can be notated in exactly one way and can be written and read unambiguously;
-- can notate **all of the infinity** of Just Intonation, not only up to a certain fixed prime limit;
+- can notate **all of the infinity** of Just Intonation, not only up to a certain fixed prime limit, and can hence express a **superset** of the meanings possible in other notation systems;
 - has **infinite resolution**, thus each tone is notated "pitch perfect", not only up to a certain fixed precision;
+- has fundamental elements that are exceptionally simple, but also a **shorthand** system optimized for **common situations**;
 - is **procedurally generated** at every step by an algorithm, and so it is perfect for usage in computer music, and can be completely automated without the need for memorization or look-up tables.
+(This website contains several calculators for these purposes.)

 ## What Is Just Intonation?